Zapfenkiller/Mojo-Bootloader/README.md

 before `make` gets called.
 Or you call the respective Makefiles directly, e. g.
 `make -f Makefile-v3`.

 **Check the VID/PID combination you use.
 The ones given are never legally covered by the license and keep property of their respective owners!**

+While "ISP"ing the bootloader to the Mojo it is recommended to also set some fuses to new values:

+EXTENDED = 0xF3
+HIGH = 0xD9
+LOW = 0xDE

+LOCKBIT = 0xEF (protects the bootloader against unintended overwrites)

 ## See also